Tondee's Tavern: Tavern

 Tondee's Tavern (also known as Tondee's Long House or Tondee's Long Room) was located at the northwest corner of Broughton and Whitaker Streets.
 It was built between 1766 and 1770 by Peter Tondee, who operated the business with his wife, Lucy Tondee.
 No contemporary illustrations are known to exist, but a physical description in the annals of Georgia describe a long room and a porch.

 The tavern was popular with local social clubs as well as sea captains.
-It was the largest public building in Savannah at the time and hosted a large number of social clubs and events, such as the Mason and Union Society.
+It was the largest public building in Savannah, Georgia, at the time and hosted a large number of social clubs and events, such as the Mason and Union Society.
 It is possible that the second floor of the tavern served as a theater for local amateur performances.

 The tavern was destroyed in 1796 by a fire that destroyed two-thirds of Savannah.

 Revolutionary War activity

 Tondee's Tavern was the site of organized political activity in Georgia during the American Revolution.
-The Georgia Sons of Liberty, or "Liberty Boys," began meeting at Tondee's Tavern on 27 July 1774 to discuss the Intolerable Acts and revolutionary activity in the northern colonies.
-On 14 December 1774, elections were held to select delegates to a state Provincial Congress.
-Among the notable delegates were Peter Tondee, Joseph Habersham, Archibald Bulloch, John Houstoun, and Joseph Clay (Georgia soldier).
+The Georgia Sons of Liberty, or "Liberty Boys," began meeting at Tondee's Tavern on July 27, 1774, to discuss the Intolerable Acts and revolutionary activity in the northern colonies.
+On December 14, 1774, elections were held to select delegates to a state Provincial Congress.
+Among the notable delegates were Peter Tondee, Joseph Habersham, Archibald Bulloch, John Houstoun, and Joseph Clay.

-On 12 January 1775, a meeting was held to write a petition to George III, and on 10 May 1775 a meeting was held to declare independence.
-A liberty pole was built in front of Tondee's Tavern on 5 Jun 1775.
-On 21 June 1775, city residents met to elect a council of safety to communicate with the First Continental Congress.
-The First Provincial Congress of Georgia met at Tondee's Tavern beginning 4 July 1775.
+On January 12, 1775, a meeting was held to write a petition to George III, and on May 10, 1775, a meeting was held to declare independence.
+A liberty pole was built in front of Tondee's Tavern on June 5, 1775.
+On June 21, 1775, city residents met to elect a council of safety to communicate with the First Continental Congress.
+The First Provincial Congress of Georgia met at Tondee's Tavern beginning July 4, 1775.
 This government endorsed the actions of the First Continental Congress and selected delegates to the Second Continental Congress.

 Beginning in December 1775, the council of safety scheduled meetings each Monday morning.
 By this time, Peter Tondee had died and his wife, Lucy, was operating the tavern.

-On 10 August 1776 Archibald Bulloch, president of the Georgia Provincial Congress, read the Declaration of Independence from the front porch of the tavern.
+On August 10, 1776, Archibald Bulloch, president of the Georgia Provincial Congress, read the Declaration of Independence from the front porch of the tavern.

 During the British occupation of Savannah (1778–1782), the tavern was under the control of the British.
-On 5 August 1782, the Patriot government reestablished government operations from the tavern, where they remained until 1784.
+On August 5, 1782, the Patriot government reestablished government operations from the tavern, where they remained until 1784.